culebra.tools.Dataset class

 Parameters:

-• output_index (int, optional) – If the dataset is provided with only one file, this parameter indicates which column in the file does contain the output values.
-Otherwise this parameter must be set to None to express that inputs and ouputs are stored in two different files.
+• output_index (int) – If the dataset is provided with only one file, this parameter indicates which column in the file does contain the output values.
+Otherwise this parameter must be omitted (set to None) to express that inputs and ouputs are stored in two different files.
 Its default value is None

-• sep (str, optional) – Column separator used within the files.
+• sep (str) – Column separator used within the files.
 Defaults to DEFAULT_SEP

 Raises: